nextcloud/docker/README.md

     restart: always
 ```

 **Updating** your own derived image is also very simple.
-When a new version of the nextcloud image is available run:
+When a new version of the Nextcloud image is available run:

 ```console
 docker build -t your-name --pull .